 After decades of being shunned, psychedelics are enjoying a biomedical renaissance because many of them show great promise in treating a variety of mental health conditions when used in tightly controlled environments.
-Now, a new study, soon to be published in Scientific Reports, claims that psychedelics can change a person’s beliefs about metaphysics.
+Now, a new study, recently published in Scientific Reports, claims that psychedelics can change a person’s beliefs about metaphysics.

 Of metaphysics and mushrooms

 Everyone has metaphysical beliefs, even if they are unaware of them.
 For example, many people have an intuitive belief in mind-body duality (that is, the mind and body are separable) even if they have never heard of the term.
 These beliefs are often associated with certain behaviors as well, with dualists taking less care of their bodies than physicalists, who argue that the mind is part of the body.
 Similar relationships between metaphysical beliefs and human behavior can be found elsewhere.
 Those who believe in free will are less likely to lie, cheat, and be aggressive.

 Sharpening one’s understanding of metaphysics can be accomplished with various methods, such as meditation.
 Near death experiences often do the same.
 One commonly discussed but less investigated method is psychedelic drug use.
 While many anecdotes suggest that psychedelics cause people to adopt a non-materialist view of the cosmos, hard data was lacking.
 After all, it could just be that those already predisposed to idealism — the notion that fundamental reality is mental rather than physical — are also more likely to try these drugs.

 In the first attempt to confirm and quantify these effects, a team of researchers led by Dr. Christopher Timmermann of the Centre for Psychedelic Research at the Imperial College London gauged the metaphysical stances of several hundred people before and after they tripped in a ritualistic setting.